thaqifbrutus/EventSync/README.md

 ## APK Download

-Coming soon.
-Once the APK is uploaded, you’ll be able to download it here:
+Download the apk and test it on an Android mobile device, you’ll be able to download it here:

 [Download APK](https://github.com/thaqifbrutus/EventSync/releases/tag/v1.0)